lmammino/loige.co/astro/src/content/posts/2014-01-17_backup-your-server-with-dropbox/index.md

   - backup
   - dropbox
   - server
+description: This post explains how to install Dropbox command line client on a Linux server, create a dedicated user and setup it as a service to have automated backups on Dropbox cloud.
 ---

 In my early days as _CTO_ at [Sbaam](http://sbaam.com) I had to setup a web server from the ground up.
 As it happens in many startups the work had to be done quickly and with an _almost-0-budget_, so it left no space to sophisticated solutions for recurring tasks such as **backup**.
 I always have been a web developer and focused on coding so, I admit I had really a poor knowledge about how to setup a remote unix virtual machine.